stephengold/Maud/README.md

  8. Make sure the Checkout Branch is set to "master".
  9. Make sure the "Scan for NetBeans Projects after Clone" box is checked.
 10. Click on the "Finish" button.
-11. When the "Clone Complete" dialog appears, click on the "Open Project..." button.
+11. When the "Clone Completed" dialog appears, click on the "Open Project..." button.

 ### Build the project

- 1. In the "Projects" window, right-click on the "Maud" project to select it.
+ 1. In the "Projects" window of the IDE, right-click on the "Maud" project to select it.
  2. Select "Build" or "Run".

 ## Using Maud

 ### Overview of the user interface

-Maud's user interface is composed 3 screens: "Start", "Editor", and "Bind".
+Maud's user interface consists of 3 screens: "Start", "Editor", and "Bind".
 The Start Screen loads first.
 It merely displays the Maud logo while initialization completes.
 It should automatically transition to the Editor Screen after a few seconds.